 What is Liquid Aeration?

-Take the battle against thatch a step further and what you get is liquid aeration.
-As the name suggests, this is a liquid application that can be as effective as or even more than a traditional physical aeration.
-Liquid aeration is an excellent tool because it can loosen the soil deeper than core aeration can.
+Take the battle against thatch a step further and what you get is Liquid Aeration.
+As the name suggests, this is a liquid application that can be as effective, if not more, than a traditional Core Aeration.
+Liquid Aeration is an excellent tool because it can loosen the soil deeper than Core Aeration can.

-There are some liquid aeration type products on the market.
-We are always testing and using new materials, but the basics are they contain a few main ingredients.
-First, they contain some sort of wetting agent to get the materials down into the soil.
+There are a few Liquid Aeration products on the market.
+At Good Nature, we are always testing and using new materials, however the same main ingredients remain in any good Liquid Aeration product.
+First, some sort of wetting agent is needed to get the materials deep into the soil.
 A wetting agent can be made from natural materials like the yucca plant, or from a more synthetic soap-like material.
 Either is probably fine.
 Secondly, the product should contain food for microbial life, typically humates and maybe kelp.
-Finally, a good liquid aeration product should contain enzymes or bacteria that are specifically designed to break down thatch.
+Finally, a good Liquid Aeration product should contain enzymes or bacteria that are specifically designed to break down thatch.
 Sometimes the thatch decomposition product is in a separate package and requires its own application.
-At the time of this writing, we are recommending Aerify Plus and Biological Dethatcher, both available on our store website.
-More information about Liquid Aeration
+We are recommend Aerify Plus and Biological Dethatcher, both available on our store website.
+Read more about Liquid Aeration

 Core Aeration will have a more immediate impact on your soil and the look of your grass.
 But, the effects are not very long lasting.
-The liquid aeration will NOT have such an immediate impact on your soil but the effects are longer lasting and accumulative so they build over time.
+The Liquid Aeration will have a less immediate impact on your soil, but the effects are longer lasting and cumulative, so your result gets better over time.
 The exception would be if your soil is very compacted or you have a significant amount of thatch, which would be anything over 1/2 inch.
 In that case, we would recommend using both Core and Liquid Aeration to help make a long term impact.
-You should have the Core Areation before the Liquid.
-This will help the Liquid Aeration penetrate the lawn so that it can work better and faster.
+It's important to have the Core Areation done before the Liquid Aeration.
+This will help the Liquid Aeration penetrate the lawn more effectively, allowing it to work better and faster.